lab-sun/VScode-Tutorial/README.md

 ![pic8](pictures/SSH_config6_new.png)

-6. Install extensions in SSH:docker.
+6. Now you have connected to the remote docker successfully.
+Install extensions in SSH:docker and enjoy your coding in remote docker.
 ![pic9](pictures/SSH:docker.png)
 ![pic10](pictures/extension_install.png)

-Now, enjoy your coding in remote docker.
 Note: Remember that the container should be always started first when we connect it with VScode.